snek152/SwordSelection/README.md

 ![stone longsword](https://i.ibb.co/c8GsfT2/stonelongsword.png) ![iron longsword](https://i.ibb.co/kBy5yCn/ironlongsword.png)

 The longsword is a slightly flimsy and thin sword that came into existence during the Renaissance period in Europe.
 It was widely used in dueling, especially in the Viking era.
 Today, the longsword holds a special place in the Sword Selection mod.
-It is slightly thinner than the basic sword and is similar in terms of combat, with the iron tier dealing 7 damage for 1.8 attack speed and the stone tier dealing 6 damage for 1.6 attack speed.
+It is slightly thinner than the basic sword and is similar in terms of combat, with the iron tier dealing 6 damage for 1.8 attack speed and the stone tier dealing 5 damage for 1.6 attack speed.
 However, it has special properties.
-Striking a mob has a ten percent chance of spawning a lightning strike at their position, making this sword all the more deadly.
-In fact, in a thunderstorm, it has a 100% chance of spawning a lightning bolt.
+When striking a mob, it will also deal damage to mobs within a certain radius around it.

 ### Crafting
-As of version 0.4.0, you can input an iron or stone sword into a stonecutter to get their respective variations.
+As of version 0.4.1, you can input an iron or stone sword into a stonecutter to get their respective variations.
 However, a future feature may include a custom tile entity that can craft the different variations.

 ![Stonecutter example](https://i.ibb.co/VSbJGhD/Sword-Selection-Stonecutter-GUI.png)

 # Changelog
 Here is the changelog for the recent patches/updates to the mod.

+## 0.4.1 (Snapshot/Beta)

+Gameplay changes:
+- The longsword's lightning properties have been removed.
+Instead, it attacks entities in a certain radius of the targeted entity.
+- In order to balance this new change, the damage of the longsword has been decreased to 6 for iron and 5 for stone

+Technical changes:
+- Skeleton config files and builders are now implemented.
+They are however very basic and minimal.
+Currently, the only thing that can be adjusted is the damage of iron sickles, but it could crash the game with a negative damage.
+Until the next update, it's probably best not to mess with the files right now.

 ## 0.4.0 (Snapshot/Beta)